Market-Weighted Index

 The Bottom Line

 For most investors, "the market" is synonymous with a market-weighted index.
 A market-weighted index is the industry standard for measuring stock market performance because it accurately reflects the aggregate value of companies as determined by millions of investors.
-By weighting companies based on their market capitalization, these indices provide a real-time snapshot of where capital is flowing and where economic value is concentrated.
+By weighting companies based on their market capitalization, these indices provide a real-time snapshot of where capital is flowing and where economic value is concentrated in the modern world.
 While this methodology has undeniable advantages in terms of low turnover and representativeness, investors should be aware of its tendency toward concentration.
 A portfolio tracking a market-weighted index is heavily betting on the largest winners of the past continuing to win in the future.
 Understanding this inherent bias is crucial for managing portfolio risk and deciding whether to complement core holdings with equal-weighted or fundamentally weighted strategies.
+Ultimately, market weighting is the engine of passive investing, providing a reliable and low-cost path to long-term wealth accumulation for millions of participants globally.

 At a Glance